mattmcd/jax-examples/README.md

 This repo is mainly intended for my own reference and learning of JAX and related libraries.
 While I hope it is useful to others there may be some quirks related to my IT setup, in particular related to getting things working on a Mac M1 laptop.

+## Setup
+Package management is done with uv.
+For the datasets we want to use tensorflow-datasets as it is used by many deep learning examples.
+However, the tensorflow ecosystem can be a bit fiddly to use on Apple Silicon and/or python 3.10.

+Installing tensorflow-datasets:
+* specify `protobuf==3.20.3` in pyproject.toml
+* `uv add tensorflow-datasets`
+* `uv add tensorflow`